Association and Simpson conversion in $2 \times 2 \times 2$ contingency tables

 \begin{example} Consider the triangulation labeled 3 in Appendix B shown below: \begin{multicols}{2} This triangulation consists of six tetrahedra, namely $\{000,001,010,100\}$, $\{011,001,010,100\}$, $\{011,001,111,100\}$, $\{101,001,111,100\}$, $\{011,010,111,100\}$, and $\{110,010,111,100\}$, where the notation $xyz$ means $(x,y,z)$.
 The sequence of letters $b,d,\ov e, \ov t$ below the cube indicates this triangulation is induced by the contingency tables $F$ satisfying the relations

 from Appendix A or, equivalently,

 The value on the other 16 linear forms follows from these 4. \end{multicols} \end{example}

-Notice that the vertices $001$, $100$, $010$, and $111$ in Triangulation 3 are each incident with three 2-dimensional (blue) diagonals and the remaining four vertices are not incident with any 2-dimensional diagonals.
+Notice that the vertices $001$, $100$, $010$, and $111$ in Triangulation 3 are each incident with three face (blue) diagonals, and the remaining four vertices are not incident with any face diagonals.
 Such vertices will play an important role in the next section, so we will give them a name.

-\begin{definition} For a given triangulation of the cube, \begin{itemize} \item a vertex is called \emph{full} and marked with a filled circle in Appendix B if it is incident with all three 2-dimensional diagonals belonging to the square faces that contain it; \item a vertex is called \emph{empty} and marked with an empty circle in Appendix B if it is not incident with any of the three 2-dimensional diagonals belonging to the square faces that contain it. \end{itemize} \end{definition}
+\begin{definition} For a given triangulation of the cube, \begin{itemize} \item a vertex is called \emph{full} and marked with a filled circle in Example~\ref{example:cube-notation} and Appendix~B if it is incident with all three face diagonals belonging to the square faces that contain it; \item a vertex is called \emph{empty} and marked with an empty circle in Example~\ref{example:cube-notation} and Appendix~B if it is not incident with any of the three face diagonals belonging to the square faces that contain it. \end{itemize} \end{definition}